kluete/lxUtils/README.md

 ## Formatting

-* I use 8-char tabs, not spaces, so there.
+* I use 8-char tabs, not spaces.
+So there.

 ## Factoids